ltebs-polimi/AY2122_II_Project-5/README.md

 #### $Master Position$
 In order to better assess the performance of the classifier we also tested it only on the four "master" positions: by grouping by three the positions (therefore by eliminating the small variations between each of the main positions) we obtained the **main positions**: supine, prone, left-sided and right-sided.
-When we tested our algorithm only with these targets, we easily obtained 100% accuracy
+When we tested our algorithm only with these targets, we easily obtained 100% accuracy.